GitHub Classroom shuts down Aug 28, 2026. Migrate your course before the fall term →

 Migrate before August 28.

 Set up a cohort in minutes, on the GitHub you already use.
-Instructors start free, no card, no sales call.
+Instructors start free for 2 weeks, no sales call.